DominikPatrickNommensen/MB-System-Best-WOA18-SVP/README.md

 # MB-System-Best-WOA18-SVP
-MB-System tool to download World Ocean Atlas 2018 (WOA18) temperature and salinity files, calculate the sound velocity using the [UNESCO](https://repository.oceanbestpractices.org/handle/11329/109)  and the [Leroy](https://doi.org/10.1121/1.2988296) formula, applying them on a flat seafloor swathfile and find the best World Ocean Atlas 2018 sound velocity profiles for sound speed correction of a survey.
+MB-System tool to download World Ocean Atlas 2018 (WOA18) temperature and salinity files, calculate the sound velocity using the [UNESCO](https://repository.oceanbestpractices.org/handle/11329/109) with corrective terms and the [Leroy](https://doi.org/10.1121/1.2988296) formula, applying them on a flat seafloor swathfile and find the best World Ocean Atlas 2018 sound velocity profiles for sound speed correction of a survey.

 ## General idea and preparation